sebhaan/DoEgen/MANUAL.md

 “This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.”

-## Contributors
+## Project Contributors

+Key project contributors to the DoEgen project are:

+* Sebastian Haan (Sydney Informatics Hub, University of Sydney): Main contributor and software development of DoEgen.
+* Christopher Howden (Sydney Informatics Hub, University of Sydney): Statistical consultancy, literature suggestions, and documentation.
+* Danial Azam (School of Geophyics, University of Sydney): Testing DoEgen on applications for computational geosciences.
+* Joel Nothman (Sydney Informatics Hub, University of Sydney): Code review and improvements with focus on doegen.py.
-We would like to thank Dietmar Muller (School of Geophyics, University of Sydney) for suggesting the need for this library, Danial Azam (School of Geophyics, University of Sydney) for testing DOEgen on real-world cases, Christopher Howden (SIH, University of Sydney) for statistical consultancy, literature suggestions, and documentation review, and Joel Nothman for the code review.
+* Dietmar Muller (School of Geophyics, University of Sydney): Suggesting the need for this project and developing real-world use cases for geoscience research.

 DoEgen has benefited from the OApackage library [OApackage](https://github.com/eendebakpt/oapackage) for the design optimisation code and we would like to thank the researchers who have made their code available as open-source.